cisco/mindmeld/README.md

 pip install -r test-requirements.txt
 ```

-Finally we ae ready to run MindMeld static style checks and unit tests.
-Make sure that the [numerical parser and Elasticsearch](https://www.mindmeld.com/docs/userguide/getting_started.html) is running in the background.
+Finally we are ready to run MindMeld static style checks and unit tests.
+Make sure that the [numerical parser and Elasticsearch](https://www.mindmeld.com/docs/userguide/getting_started.html) are running in the background.

 ```
 ./lintme